Information Guide 2014 - 2015

 is adjusted in accordance with the financial markets.
 Rate changes will impact loans

 For these Federal Direct Subsidized and Unsubsidized student loans, you will also be charged a required loan fee of 1.072 percent which will be deducted from each loan disbursement before it is credited to your University student account.
+The loan fee is expected to increase on October 1, 2014.
 Repayment on Direct Loans begins six months after you graduate, withdraw, leave school, or drop below half-time enrollment.
 This is called a “grace period.”
 The Direct Loan Program offers several repayment plans that are discussed in more detail in materials you will receive.

 ALL new Direct Loan borrowers must sign a Federal Direct Master Promissory Note (MPN) and complete Loan Entrance Counseling.
 Your Direct Loan requirements can be completed electronically at: www.studentloans.gov.